SurajPandey-g-a/insurance-sales-dashboard/README.md

 ## 📁 Files Included:

-- `Final Dashboard Insurance.xlsx` → The final dashboard in Excel
+- `Insuarance Dashboard.xlsx` → The final dashboard in Excel
 - `KPI_List.md` → Detailed list of KPIs tracked in the project

 ## 📌 Author: